frammkor/php8-server-docker/README.md

 - [x] Connect this database container with existing local db storage
 - [ ] Properly set the root user and its password
 - [ ] Move this information to [Docker secrets](https://docs.docker.com/compose/use-secrets/)
-- [ ] Properly set the HM user and its password
+- [ ] Properly set the db user and its password to access from the phpmyadmin

 ## Sources